-Furthermore, Fig. \ref{fig7} illustrates the impact of varying the number of RIS on V2I information transmission rate and AoI.
+Furthermore, Fig. \ref{fig8} illustrates the impact of varying the number of RIS on V2I information transmission rate and AoI.
+When the number of RIS elements is increased from 10 to 120, the V2I information transmission rate under the SAC algorithm is improved by 4.15 $\%$ and the AoI of V2I is reduced by 1.52$\%$.
 This observation provides validation for the beneficial influence that RIS imparts to the overall system performance.
 The augmented number of RIS enhances the likelihood of signals being reflected through the RIS to the receivers, contributing to improved V2I performance.
 However, it's essential to note that as the number of RIS increases, so does the interference among users.
 Additionally, the heightened complexity introduced by the increased number of RIS needs to be carefully considered.
 Hence, the deployment of RIS becomes a crucial factor that necessitates thoughtful evaluation during model training.
 The trade-off between the advantages and complexities introduced by RIS deployment underscores the importance of optimizing the number of RIS for enhanced system performance.